-While learning how to take the ‘bad’ bit out of a garlic clove – yes, there is a bit you need to remove to avoid poor digestion and bad dreams, – I told Stepfano how happy I was to enjoy everyone’s company.
-He turned to me and said, ‘but this is what your life is now about.
-In the sailing community there are no walls – we’re all sailors.
+While learning how to take the ‘bad’ bit out of a garlic clove – yes, there is a bit you need to remove to avoid poor digestion and bad dreams, – I told Stefano how happy I was to enjoy everyone’s company.
+He turned to me and said, ‘But this is what your life is now about.
+In the sailing community, there are no walls – we’re all sailors.
 We all speak the same language.’

 After dinner, we enjoyed a pistachio cake that was specially purchased from a bakery on the side of Mount Etna (the volcano in Sicily).
-I felt so honored to have experienced the amazing food, the connection I felt for my new friends and the simple pleasure it was to enjoy food with people I couldn’t even speak English to.
-I am so grateful of this lesson I’ve learned and it really makes me realize just how amazing all us humans are.
+I felt so honored to have experienced the amazing food, the connection I felt for my new friends, and the simple pleasure it was to enjoy food with people I couldn’t even speak English to.
+I am so grateful for this lesson I’ve learned and it really makes me realize just how amazing all of us humans are.

-The day of our departure from Marzamemi, our new friends left 1/2 hour before us.
-We caught up to them and while passing them I took photo’s of them and they took photo’s of us.
+On the day of our departure from Marzamemi, our new friends left 1/2 hour before us.
+We caught up to them and while passing them I took photos of them and they took photos of us.
 Our boat yelled things in Italian and their boat yelled things in English.
-Originally, we thought that they might head for Syracuse so that we’d stay together however an hour later they caught up with us again.
+Originally, we thought they might head for Syracuse so that we’d stay together however an hour later they caught up with us again.